dotnet/android/Documentation/guides/BuildProcess.md

       Application package will *not* be debuggable.

-    If `DebugType` is not set or is the empty string, then the `DebugSymbols` property controls whether or not th Application is debuggable.
+    If `DebugType` is not set or is the empty string, then the `DebugSymbols` property controls whether or not the Application is debuggable.

     - **AndroidGenerateLayoutBindings** &ndash; Enables generation of [layout code-behind](LayoutCodeBehind.md)